pritimmondall/demo/README.md

 # demo
-This is a demo for Git &amp; GitHub class.
+Hi, this is a demo for Git &amp; GitHub class.